Eric Dane: Career

 In 1993, Dane moved to Los Angeles, where he played small roles in the television series Saved by the Bell, The Wonder Years, Roseanne, and Married... with Children, among others.
 But in 2000, he was signed for a recurring role in Gideon's Crossing, and followed this with a two-season run as Jason Dean in Charmed.
-His made-for-television film credits included two biopics, Serving in Silence (about Margarethe Cammermeyer's experiences in the military), and Helter Skelter, in which he portrayed Charles "Tex" Watson, a member of the Manson family.
+His made-for-television film credits included two biopics, Serving in Silence (1995) (about Margarethe Cammermeyer's experiences in the military), and Helter Skelter (2004), in which he portrayed Charles "Tex" Watson, a member of the Manson family.

 Dane's first major feature film appearance was in The Basket.
 He also appeared in Zoe, Duncan, Jack & Jane, Sol Goode, Feast, X-Men: The Last Stand, and starred in Open Water 2.

 In 2005, Dane guested as Dr. Mark Sloan in "Yesterday", the eighteenth episode of the second season of the ABC medical drama Grey's Anatomy.
-Positive audience reaction to the character led to Dane's becoming a regular in the show's third season.
+Positive audience reaction to the character led to Dane becoming a regular in the show's third season.
 His first appearance in the season, in which he walked out of the bathroom soaking wet and wearing only a strategically placed towel, was labeled a "watercooler moment".
 Dane resigned from the show after the end of season 8 but appeared in the first two episodes of season 9.
 In 2021, Dane reappeared on the show for the first time in nine years since his character was killed off.

 In December 2006, he starred in the A&E television film Wedding Wars as the brother of a gay man (played by John Stamos) who goes on strike in support of same-sex marriage.

 Dane, alongside Patrick Dempsey, appeared in the same big-screen project, the 2010 romantic comedy Valentine's Day.
 The Garry Marshall-directed film followed five interconnecting stories about Los Angelenos anticipating (or in some cases dreading) the holiday.

 In October 2012, Dane joined the main cast of the Michael Bay-produced TNT drama series The Last Ship.
-He is also credited as a producer on the show.
+Dane starred as Tom Chandler, and the show ran from 2014 to 2018.

+Dane starred as Cal Jacobs in Euphoria, which premiered in 2019.
+In 2023, he described his experience on being in a show like Euphoria where he had to regularly wear a prosthetic penis.
+He stated, "Those scenes are very difficult to shoot".